MDJonesBYU/EGLE-Contamination-Analysis/README.md

   The haversine formula was used to calculate the proximity of different sites to neighboring wells, schools and the like.

 **Contact:**
-For questions or concerns, please contact Matt Jones: MJONES@ENvirolytica.com.
+For questions or concerns, please contact Matt Jones: [Email] (MJones@Envirolytica.com).
 This project is the culmination of years of work between Mr. Jones and EGLE staff.
-Please consider a donation to support this and future projects. **Donate here: paypal.me/Envirolytica**
+Please consider a donation to support this and future projects. **[Donate here:] (paypal.me/Envirolytica)**